Vector Autoregressive Models with Spatially Structured Coefficients for Time Series on a Spatial Grid: Application to Daily Wind Speed Data

 \section{Application to Daily Wind Speed Data}

-To illustrate the usefulness of our model, we use a climate model dataset of daily wind speeds over Saudi Arabia.
-The Large Ensemble Project (LENS) dataset is publicly available and consists of 30 ensembles of daily wind speeds over the globe at a spatial resolution of $1.25^\circ$ longitude and $0.94^\circ$ latitude from the year 1920 to 2100 \citep{Kay15}.
-We select one ensemble from the dataset and use the historical 86 years (1920-2005) of data at $n=195$ points, including the gridded locations across the domain of Saudi Arabia, plus one outer layer of the domain to produce the boundary conditions, resulting in a grid irregularly bounded roughly by $15-33^{\circ}$N and $34-56^{\circ}$E. First, we estimate the seasonality of the daily wind speeds at each location by taking the average wind speed across each day of all 86 years at each location.
+We illustrate the usefulness of our model by a real wind speed data example.
+The Large Ensemble Project (LENS) dataset is publicly available and consists of 30 ensembles of daily wind speeds over the globe at a spatial resolution of $1.25^\circ$ longitude and $0.94^\circ$ latitude from the year 1920 to 2100 \citep{Kay15} generated from a climate model.
+We randomly select one ensemble from the dataset and use the historical 86 years (1920-2005) of data at $n=195$ points that covering the domain of Saudi Arabia, plus one additional outer layer of the domain for boundary conditions.
+First, we estimate the seasonality of the daily wind speeds at each location by taking the average wind speed across each day of all 86 years at each location.
 We remove the seasonal effect from each time point and get the residual wind speed for each location.
 Since the residual daily wind speed is right-skewed, we use the Tukey $g$-and-$h$ transformation, as in \citet{yan18}, to Gaussianize the residuals.
 We estimate the transformation at each grid point and use the transformed residuals to fit our spatially structured VAR(1) model.
 Maps of the estimated parameters related to the transformation can be found in \citet{yan18}.

-We use the Gaussianized residual daily wind speeds of January and July in the 86 years ($T=31 \times 86=2666$) to fit our model with $K=5$, and use our proposed adaptive fused Lasso method to estimate the lagged coefficients.
+We use the Gaussianized residual daily wind speeds of January and July in the 86 years ($T=(31-1) \times 86-3=2577$, ignoring points with year jumps and the last 3 time points for forecasting) to fit our model with $K=5$, and use our proposed adaptive fused Lasso algorithm to estimate the coefficients.
 For this grid configuration, we have $n_I=149, n_B=46$, and hence $m=791$ for the length of $\bm{\alpha}$.
+Here $\mathbf{\Psi}$ is assumed to be a diagonal matrix and estimated accordingly for better forecasting performance.